An earthquake near Malibu shakes parts of Los Angeles - NBC Los Angeles - ExBulletin

 Aftershocks of magnitude 2.8 and 2.6 were reported at 2:22 a.m. and 2:38 a.m., respectively.

-She was stationed offshore, about 10 miles south of Malibu and 15 miles southwest of Santa Monica, 15.4 miles west of Venice and 16.3 miles west of El Segundo.
+It was centered offshore, about 10 miles south of Malibu and 15 miles southwest of Santa Monica, 15.4 miles west of Venice and 16.3 miles west of El Segundo.

 It was about two miles deep.